 - Digital skills – identifying and then providing the skills needed to participate online, for individuals and businesses

-- The use of ICT by marginalised groups
+- Participation and the use of ICT by marginalised groups

-- Operator strategies – bundling, fixed-mobile and content-telecommunications convergence
+- Operator strategies – bundling, fixed-mobile convergence, and (failed) content investments

-- Greening the ICT sector – strategies, regulation and the impact of technological innovation
+- Greening the ICT ecosystem – recent developments, strategies, regulation and the impact of technological innovation

-- Innovative ways of providing telecommunications infrastructure in remote and rural areas
+- Innovative ways of providing services (mobile and fixed telecommunications, broadcasting) in remote and rural areas

 Submissions addressing any other subject relating to telecommunications technologies and markets are also welcome.
 Theoretical and empirical papers are welcome, as are methodologically qualitative and quantitative papers.